Job Search Strategies:

 Family, friends, classmates, faculty, staff, former bosses.
 Tell people you are looking; ask them for leads about jobs.
 Networking is the #1 way people get hired.
 There is NO OTHER METHOD MORE EFFECTIVE THAN NETWORKING!

 Similar to networking, but with a professional focus.
 People who belong to these organizations are very active within their profession.
-In addition, these groups host their own job posting boards for members only.
+In addition, many of these groups host their own job posting boards.

 You might also consider applying to work for an employment company, which then tries to place you with their client companies.
 You can experience a lot of temp work, but it’s a good way to broaden your network, sharpen your skills and learn new ones.
-You can find a recruiting company in your area at www.RecruitersConnection.com.
+You can find a recruiting company in your area by simply conducting an online search.

 The best way to avoid questionable companies is doing your research!
-Following are some websites where you can see if there have been negative reports about a company, and websites with tips on how to conduct company research, and questions to ask in an interview:
+Following are some websites where you can see if there have been negative reports about a company and websites with tips on how to conduct company research:

 For information on internships visit our Internship Page.